NBISweden/workshop-reproducible-research/docs/rmarkdown.md

 you can figure out what it does, but don't worry if you can't understand everything.

-Finally, there is a Reproducibility section which describes how the results in the report can be reproduced.
+Finally, there is a *Reproducibility* section which describes how the results in the report can be reproduced.
 The `session_info` chunk prints information regarding R version and which packages and versions that are used.
-We highly encourage you to include this chunk in all your R Markdown reports.
-It's an effortless way to increase reproducibility.
+We highly encourage you to include this chunk in all your R Markdown reports: it's an effortless way to increase reproducibility.

 ### Rendering options and paths

 * Now that you have had a look at the R Markdown document, it is time to Knit!
-  We will do this from the R terminal (rather than pressing Knit).
+  We will do this from the R terminal (rather than pressing *Knit*).

 ```r
 rmarkdown::render("code/supplementary_material.Rmd", output_dir = "results")